rido-min/IoTHubMQTTBrokerPreviewSamples/references/mqtt-3-1-1-conceptual.md

 #### SAS

 When using SAS-based authentication, client must provide the signature of connection context.
 This proves authenticity of the MQTT connection.
-The signature must be based on one of two authentication keys in the client's configuration in IoT Hub or one of two shared access keys of a [Shared access policy](iot-hub-devguide-security.md).
+The signature must be based on one of two authentication keys in the client's configuration in IoT Hub or one of two shared access keys of a [Shared access policy](https://docs.microsoft.com/en-us/cli/azure/iot/hub/device-identity/connection-string?view=azure-cli-latest).

-**TODO: FIX THE LINK ^^^**

 String to sign must be formed as follows: